Beninese literature: Language in literature

 As a former French colony, Benin uses French as the official language of government and education.
 However, the widespread use of French as an official language is partly due to the restricted use of the local languages.
 In social and cultural aspects, language influences the choice and acceptance of writing conventions.
 Most African languages are ethnic minority languages, characterized by limited areas of use and inadequate description.
-The lack of formalized grammar and vocabulary and standardized orthography causes the language to be underdeveloped, which limits its use in society and in literary works, and promotes widespread use of the French language.
+The lack of formalized grammar and vocabulary and standardized orthography causes the language to be underdeveloped, which limits its use in society and literary works and promotes the widespread use of the French language.
 The French language is mostly taught in school.
-The low education rate of Benin leads to the frequency of the local Benin language in literary works being lower than French works.
+The low education rate of Benin leads to the frequency of the local Benin language in literary works being lower than in French works.
 In 1972, the government of Benin issued the Le Discours (Discourse) program, a government document calling for the establishment of a National Linguistic Institute to promote the development of all Beninese languages.
 As a follow-up to this policy, the National Linguistic Commission was established in 1974, and "National Linguistic Training Seminars" were held from 1979 until the 1980s.
-The seminars established an alphabet for the Beninese, officially recognized 19 Beninese people, and set up local sub-commissions for the development of orthography in various locations.
+The seminars showed an alphabet for the Beninese, officially recognized 19 Beninese people, and set up local sub-commissions for the development of orthography in various locations.
 In 1984, the National Linguistic Training Seminars were renamed the National Center for Applied Linguistics.

 Le Discours set up the Division d'alphabétisation et la presse rurale, which works to enhance the literacy of Beninese.
 At the same time, the government also created a literacy department for adults.
 By the 1990s, changes in Benin's regime led to a concomitant change in language policy.
-At a national conference held in February 1990, attendees almost unanimously agreed to adopt legislation in both French and Beninese.
+At a national conference held in February 1990, attendees unanimously agreed to adopt legislation in both French and Beninese.
 This conference officially selected Fon, Yoruba, Baatonum, Dendi, Aja and Ditammari for formal education and adult literacy.
-However, these six languages are still not truly national languages in Benin.
+However, these six languages are still not truly national in Benin.